otapliger/kickstart/README.md

 # kickstart

-Automated installer for Void Linux with encrypted BTRFS and sensible defaults.
+Automated installer for supported Linux distros with encrypted BTRFS and sensible defaults.

 > **WARNING**: This installer is DESTRUCTIVE and will wipe the selected disk.
 Always use `--dry` first.